Computer Technology (CT)

 - Organisation and hosting of the CVMFS workshop, Token Hackathon, and International Gravitational Waves Observatory Network Face to Face meeting.

 - Launch of the Jupyterhub notebook service.

 - Structural contribution to the work of the Physics Data Processing group on large-scale computing projects.

 TGL Ruud Kluit

-- For the upgrade of the ALICE Inner Tracker system first prototype circuits have been designed as Integrated Circuits: a data serializer, two LDO circuits and a bandgap reference.
+- For the upgrade of the LHC/ALICE Inner Tracker system (ITS3), prototype circuits have been designed as Integrated Circuits: a data serializer, two LDO circuits and a bandgap reference.
 These will be tested in 2023 and will be completed for integration in the final Pixel chip.

 Mechanical Technology (MT)